Prelude to a Kiss (film): Plot

 Peter Hoskins, a conservative and self-conscious employee of a Chicago publishing house, attends a party.
 He meets Rita Boyle, a liberal, seemingly free-spirited part-time bartender who wants to be a graphic designer.
 They begin a relationship and fall in love.
 Peter finds himself experiencing greater confidence and optimism with Rita.
 Falling in love with him, Rita reveals her carefree attitude hides a pessimistic fear of the world.
 She is afraid to invest too much joy in life when things can go wrong and people can be cruel.
 For these reasons, she refuses to be a mother and bring children into an unjust world.

 On their wedding day, minutes after taking their vows, Rita and Peter are approached by Julius Blier, an elderly man who requests a kiss with the bride.
 Charmed, Rita agrees.
 As they kiss, their spirits switch places.
-Now in an elderly body, a confused and disoriented Rita wanders off, eventually going to the address on Julius' ID.
+Now in an elderly body, a confused and disoriented Rita wanders off, eventually going to the address on Julius's ID.
 "Rita" and Peter leave for their honeymoon in Jamaica.
 Peter realizes his wife's personality and knowledge have changed, a suspicion cemented when "Rita" eagerly suggests they have children together.
 After they return home, "Rita" seems back to her old self.
 When they kiss, Peter is certain this is an impostor, realizing this person simply read Rita's diary to improve the masquerade.

 Peter goes to the bar where Rita worked, finding the old man Julius.
 A conversation confirms "Julius" is the real Rita.
 Peter hopes to switch their souls again, but discovers Julius/"Rita" has left to stay with her parents, the Boyles, telling them there are problems with the marriage and separation is needed.
 They refuse to let Peter see "Rita", taking her in.